Shopify/theme-check/README.md

 Add a corresponding test file under `test/checks`.

-When done, run the tests with `bundle exec rake`.
+When done, run the tests with `dev test`.